Save

 Sea to Summit Sleeping Bag Technologies:

-• Free Flow zip design incorporates both full and half-length zips in the same bag for temperature adaptability.
+• Free Flow zip design incorporates both full and half-length zips in the same bag for temperature adaptability, as well as zip plows and slides to prevent fabric snatching.

 • Fabrics for technical performance.